MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Russia/tax-difference-registers.md

 ---
 # Tax Difference Registers
 You can view posted tax difference transactions with all the income or expense codes in the tax difference registers.
-To open the form, in the **Tax Accounting** menu, click **History**, and then click **Tax Difference Registers**.
+To open the form, in the **Tax Accounting** menu, choose **History**, and then choose **Tax Difference Registers**.

- Place the pointer on the necessary register, click **Register Tax Diff.**, and then click **Ledger Entries** to view transactions that have created tax differences.
-In the opened form, select a transaction, and then click the **Navigate** button to get details about the creation of the transaction.
+ Place the pointer on the necessary register, choose **Register Tax Diff.**, and then choose **Ledger Entries** to view transactions that have created tax differences.
+In the opened form, select a transaction, and then choose the **Navigate** button to get details about the creation of the transaction.

 ## See Also
  [Tax Differences](tax-differences.md)